saikirangurijal/cloudcentersuite/Content/Databases/GoogleSQL/README_Master.md

 If service and/or app profile import is successful, You will be presented with a message **"<Service Name> Service imported successfully.
 Imported Application Profile Successfully"**.

-##### PLEASE NOTE : User will be prompted with location of service bundle zip and application bundle zip on your client machine.
-Copy the files on to the repository before you proceed to deploy.
+##### PLEASE NOTE : User will be prompted with location of service bundle zip and application bundle zip on client machine.
+The files must be copied on to the repository before proceeding to deploy.

          - Service Zip file under services/<your_bundle_name>